XBraid/xbraid/examples/README.md

                examples/viz-ex-06.py

    allows you to visualize the solution, error, and error estimate.
-The use of "-richardson" notably improves the solution".
+The use of "-richardson" notably improves the accuracy of the solution.

-   The Richardson-based error estimates and/or extrapolation are only available after the first Braid iteration, in that the coarse level solution must be available to compute the estimate and extrapolation.
-Thus, after an adaptive refinement (and new hierarchy is constructed), another iteration is again required for the error estimates to be available.
+   The Richardson-based error estimates and/or extrapolation are only available after the first Braid iteration, in that the coarse level solution must be available to compute the error estimate and extrapolation.
+Thus, after an adaptive refinement (and new hierarchy is constructed), another iteration is again required for the error estimate to be available.
 If the error estimate isn't available, Braid returns a value of -1.
 See this example and the comments therein for more details.